rekyuu/speedfuns/genocide.md

 Madjick | `1 perfect / 2-hit` |

 ####Grind route
-- OPTIONAL: Bandage strats
+- OPTIONAL: Early pan
+ - The Burnt Pan is somewhat faster to obtain than the Empty Gun
- - Use this strat if you are confident in your ability to get golds fairly consistently
+ - Only use this strat if you are confident in your ability to get golds very consistently, as every missed gold on an Astigmatism wastes 9 seconds, completely negating the initial gains
- - Choose between the Burnt Pan and the Empty Gun.
-It's best to choose whichever one you personally are better with; choosing to try early pan and use the gun as a backup strat is tempting, but the difference can be jarring
-    - If you choose the pan, practice early pan
-    - If you choose the gun, do not get the Cowboy Hat
- - Flee from every Knight Knight + Madjick encounter you can
-- If not using Bandage strats, get the Empty Gun and Cowboy Hat from Catty and Bratty's shop
+- If not using the pan, get the Empty Gun and Cowboy Hat from Catty and Bratty's shop
 - At 6/7 kills left, get the rest of your kills on the Path of the Warrior (the bridge with the rigged encounters)

 ####Early pan